IN THIS ARTICLE

 6. Use anonymity to reveal greater insight

-Anonymity can encourage clients to disclose more sensitive information and metrics than they would otherwise.
+Anonymity isn’t just a workaround — it can be a strategic advantage.
 If you can, use this to your advantage to provide a deeper understanding of the scale of the problem you were attempting to solve - and a more comprehensive view of the solution's impact.

 7. Showcase your confidentiality